(This post may contain affiliate links. Please read our disclosure policy for more information.)

 11. Go Camping

-Camping can be a full weekend of adventure in the wild, or just a little more than one night under the stars.
+No matter what type of camping you do, camping can be a full weekend of adventure in the wild, or just a little more than one night under the stars.
 If there isn’t time to dedicate the full weekend to a trip, you can still have a great camping experience with the family.

 A one-night stay at a local campground or even a night in your own backyard is just as fun.
 There will be plenty of time for a campfire and s’mores, and even a quick hike in the morning before heading home (or inside).